troutkilroy/RPCBroker.NET/README.md

             new NegateJsonMsgRequest() { Value = 1 }, ct.Token, 2000);
 ```

 The second RPC call option is to provide the type names and serialization logic to the client and server explicitly.
-In contrast to using a descendent of `IRPCBytesPayload` (which transmits .NET type information and uses reflection to execute serialization) you define your request and reply objects as you desire, type names, and specify the serialization logic explictly.
-As an example consider our negate method, but this time our message definitions are simple POCO's that don't descend from `IRPCBytesPayload`
+In contrast to using an implementation of `IRPCBytesPayload` (which transmits .NET type information and uses reflection to execute serialization), you define your request and reply objects as you desire, type names, and specify the serialization logic explictly.
+As an example consider our negate method, but this time our message definitions are simple POCO's that don't implement `IRPCBytesPayload`
 ```
  public class NegateBytesRequest
   {